Criminal Justice Services

-Since the inception of the Federal Sentencing Guidelines in 1987, NCIA has remained abreast of the frequent guideline amendments, the applicable case law that has developed around the guidelines and the emerging empirical studies (social, cultural, medical and psychiatric) that lend themselves to arguments in support of departures from the guidelines.
-Post-Booker, NCIA has been on the leading edge of developing mitigation arguments under 18 U.S.C. §3553(a) factors.
-Additionally, we are intimately familiar with Bureau of Prisons (BOP) policies and practices through research of federal regulations, communication with BOP staff, outside program personnel, and others, including current clients committed to the Bureau’s custody who assist clients before and after sentencing, and by providing Prison Advocacy services during confinement.
+Since the inception of the Federal Sentencing Guidelines in 1987, NCIA has remained abreast of the frequent guideline amendments, the sentencing approaches that have developed around the guidelines, and the emerging empirical studies (academic, social, cultural, medical and psychiatric) that lend themselves to arguments in support of departures from the guidelines.
+Post-Booker, NCIA has been on the leading edge of developing mitigation presentations, including sentencing videos and historical sentencing data analysis.
+Additionally, we are intimately familiar with Bureau of Prisons (BOP) policies and practices through years of experience, communication with BOP staff, outside program personnel, and others, including current clients committed to the Bureau’s custody.

-NCIA staff assist defense counsel and prepare a client for sentencing by:
+NCIA staff assist defense counsel and prepare a client for sentencing or prison by:

-- Developing personal and professional background information and materials highlighting client’s character for submission to the probation officer and/or the Court;
+- Developing personal and professional background information and materials highlighting client’s history and character for submission to the probation officer and/or the Court by defense counsel;

-- Preparing client for the pre-sentencing investigation process and probation interview;
+- Advising defense counsel on the pre-sentence investigation process and probation interview;

 - Conducting a disparity analysis of sentences imposed upon similarly situated offenders in federal courts using United States Sentencing Commission data.